Umberto Di Primio

-Umberto Di Primio (born 1 December 1968 in Ripa Teatina) is an Italian politician.
+Umberto Di Primio (born 1 December 1968) is an Italian politician.

 A former member of the far-right parties Italian Social Movement and National Alliance, he joined the centre-right party The People of Freedom in 2009 and then Forza Italia in 2013.
 He was elected Mayor of Chieti on 28 March 2010 and took office on 30 March.
 Di Primio was re-elected for a second term on 19 June 2015.